Contacts

 • Student residence address

-• Confirmation of payment for education
+• Confirmation of payment for education course

 • Admission certificate to the course (mandatory for acquiring a study visa to Italy, type D)

-• Copy of the diploma of education
+• Copy of the educational diploma of a foreign applicant

 • One-way ticket booking confirmation for long-term visa, round-trip tickets for less than 90 days